RMerl/asuswrt-merlin.ng/release/src/router/curl/docs/VULN-DISCLOSURE-POLICY.md

 The curl command blanks the contents of a number of command line arguments to prevent them from appearing in process listings.
-It does not blank all arguments even if some of them that are not blanked might contain sensitive data.
+It does not blank all arguments, even though some that are not blanked might contain sensitive data.
 We consider this functionality a best-effort and omissions are not security vulnerabilities.

  - not all systems allow the arguments to be blanked in the first place
- - since curl blanks the argument itself they will be readable for a short moment no matter what
+ - since curl blanks the argument itself they are readable for a short moment no matter what
  - virtually every argument can contain sensitive data, depending on use
  - blanking all arguments would make it impractical for users to differentiate curl command lines in process listings